jbfletch/kstreams-des-demo/README.md

 **DesStreamMultiTableJsonTest -** Complex event aggregate example that shows how to implement topology to assure event completeness

+**SessionWindowProcessorApiTest -** Simple example of emitting the latest value for a given session key using wall clock time and the processor api

 **To Run:**
 Pull the project down, specify jdk 8+, and run `mvn clean test` this will run the unit tests.